CraftomeCJ/learningJournal/May2022/learningJournal20220525.md

 "OOP makes code understandable by encapsulate moving parts.
 FP makes code understandable by minimizing moving parts." - Michael Feathers

 - Moving Parts
-  - mean [state](https://softwareengineering.stackexchange.com/questions/235558/what-is-state-mutable-state-and-immutable-state) change aka state mutation
+  - mean [state](https://softwareengineering.stackexchange.com/questions/235558/what-is-state-mutable-state-and-immutable-state) changes aka state mutation

 - In FP, we try to avoid dealing with state mutations instead of encapsulate them.
 - A mutable state is bad, because it makes the behavior of our code harder to predict.